ju7stritesh/DETR_Vehicle_tailgating/README.md

-Here’s a README in GitHub-friendly Markdown, based **only** on what’s in your repo.

----

 # Vehicle Tailgating solution using Deep Sort and DETR

 This repository provides a way to **detect and track vehicles** using a **transformer-based object detector (DETR)** and a **tracking algorithm (Deep SORT)** to identify **tailgating** behavior. ([GitHub][1])